 Berkeley, CA 94702

 As provided for under Title IX, and other state and federal law, students/families have the right to file a formal complaint of sexual harassment or gender-based discrimination at school.
-The Uniform Complaint Procedure Form is used to initiate the official process established for addressing such complaints.
+This Incident Report Form is used to initiate the official process established for addressing such complaints.

 BUSD Family Communications Regarding Sexual Harassment Prevention

 - BUSD’s Action Steps Taken To Address Sexual and Gender-based Harassment (2014-2017)

 - Board/Superintendent/Principal Letter to Families on Sexual Harassment/Bullying Prevention Efforts, March 8, 2017

 - Important Reminders on Sexual Harassment and Bullying, BHS Administration, Dec.
 2016

 - Letter from Superintendent Evans and Board President Appel sent to middle and high school families via school e-trees in January, 2015